dward2/BME547/Assignments/BMICalculatorAssignment.md

    + Output can be achieved by code such as:
    `print("The number entered was {}".format(x))`

-* Outputs whether the calculated BMI represents underweight, normal weight, overweight, or obese.
+* Outputs whether the calculated BMI represents "underweight", "normal weight", "overweight", or "obese".
+The output must include one of these four words as written (same capitalization).

 ### Approach